1940

 red rock bluff at Jack and Helen Frye's Sedona Arizona ranch which they purchased in 1941.)

-Albuquerque, New Mexico and personally oversaw the organization and operation of the center.
+Albuquerque New Mexico and personally oversaw the organization and operation of the center.

-Frye also flew out to Albuquerque continually to insure the centers success.
+Frye also flew out to Albuquerque continually to insure the center's success.
 In Serling's book,

 it is stated in error that the Frye’s plane was a Lockheed 14.
-To my knowledge TWA never
+To my knowledge, TWA never

 owned a Super Electra (14) and such a plane was certainly never associated with Jack Frye.
 It is

-lockdown when he wasn't flying it.
+breaking plane under lock down when he wasn't flying it.

-Inter-Continental Division of TWA or (ICD).
+Inter-Continental Division of TWA, or (ICD).
 Another interesting incident with Jack's plane

-came shortly after, again paraphrased from Serling's detailed research.
-Bryan had returned to
+came shortly after, again paraphrased from Serling's detailed research, Bryan had returned to

-the TWA, ICD.
-Jack's secretary met the exhausted Otis at the airport, where she told him he
+the TWA ICD.
+Jack's secretary met the exhausted Otis at the airport where she told him he

 was to report to Jack Frye immediately.
-At this meeting, Jack asked Bryan to help TWA launch
+At this meeting Jack asked Bryan to help TWA launch

 a program to train the Army in operating TWA Stratoliners from Cairo Egypt to Washington

 D.C.
-Frye, in consideration that Bryan had returned to Kansas City for the holidays, and to go
+Frye, in consideration that Bryan had returned to Kansas City for the holidays (and to go

-quail hunting in the Ozarks, as a favor, loaned Otis his personal plane to expedite the hunting
+quail hunting in the Ozarks), as a favor, loaned Otis his personal plane to expedite the hunting

-trip so Bryan could return to Washington D.C.
-A.S.A.P.
+trip so Bryan could return to Washington D.C., A.S.A.P.
 Bryan was left with the instructions

-from Frye, "get your ass back here and start the Cairo operation, you will be based in
+"get your ass back here and start the Cairo operation, you will be based in

-Washington."
 This is a perfect example of Jack's generosity and keen business sense in

 rewarding his employees with incentives for their commitment to TWA.
 Actions like this, a